pipobscure/pipobscure/_posts/2013-11-27-days-you-are-better-off-staying-in-bed.markdown

   - news
   - first world problems
 ---
-# Days you are better off staying in bed

 yesterday was definitely one of those.
 First a totally unproductive day where the height of achievement was checking on other peoples work.
 Then a tough evening meeting until like 5:30

 As if that were not enough, and I not down enough, I go by Starbucks on my way to the station, and they totally mess up my (espresso doppio con panna) by just adding extra milk.
 Like what’s with that?